House Hunting Tips Every First-Time Buyer Should Know

 Tip #4.
 Work with a Real Estate Agent

-A real estate agent is an important partner who can help you to hunt for the right house.
 Look for an agent who is familiar with the neighborhoods that you’re interested in, and who has helped previous clients to buy and sell homes in those neighborhoods.
-A real estate agent with local familiarity may be better aware of new properties coming to the market and can help you to identify the pros and cons of each location that you’re considering.
+A real estate agent who knows your area may be better aware of new properties coming to the market and can help you to identify the pros and cons of each location that you’re considering.

 Tip #5.
 Do Your Own Research, Too

-While your real estate agent can provide you with valuable information, take the time to do your own research, too.
 Spend some time researching neighborhood crime rates, the reputation of the school districts, and the property values in the neighborhoods you’re interested in.
-Consider joining the community Facebook groups to get a sense of the issues that are being discussed, and see if you can talk with some residents about what living in the community is like.
+Consider joining the community Facebook groups to get a sense of local issues, and see if you can talk with some residents about what living in the community is like.
 Pick up a local newspaper to read about current issues and events, and spend a day exploring and driving through the area to see what it has to offer.

 Tip #6.
 Take Notes During Showings and Open Houses